Asian shares push higher, dollar eases - Up News Info

 In Australia, minutes of the central bank’s May policy meeting showed it believed wages would likely need to expand “sustainably above 3%” to generate inflation, underscoring how long rates could remain near zero.
 Wage growth is currently running at just 1.4%.

-Shares in Taiwan, which is also seeing a spike in cases, also recovered as lawmakers said the country was in talks with the United States for a share of the COVID-19 vaccine doses President Joe Biden plans to send abroad.
+Shares in Taiwan, which is also seeing a spike in cases, also recovered as lawmakers said it was in talks with the United States for a share of the COVID-19 vaccine doses President Joe Biden plans to send abroad.

 The dollar teetered near multi-month lows against European currencies as Treasury yields stalled in the wake of Kaplan’s comments.